upros/acme-integrations/draft-ietf-acme-integrations.md

    query to a remote server of the attacker's choosing.

-It is expected that the TEAP-EAP server/EST Registrar will perform DNS dynamic updates to a DNS primary server using {{?RFC3007}} Dynamic updates, secured with with either SIG(0), or TSIG keys.
+It is expected that the TEAP-EAP server/EST Registrar will perform DNS dynamic updates to a DNS primary server using {{?RFC3007}} Dynamic updates, secured with either SIG(0), or TSIG keys.

 A major source of vulnerability is the disclosure of these DNS key records.
 An attacker that has access to them, can provision their own certificates into the